stowball/hucssley/README.md

 // -> 1.25em
 ```

-Will convert a target to pixel value to its `em` equivalent.
+Will convert a target pixel value to its `em` equivalent.

 ```scss
 @function hu-rem($target, $context: 16);